Is Bethel a Cult?

 That’s OK.

-You may prefer to attend a more reserved and conservative church because charismata scares you.
+You may prefer to attend a more reserved, conservative, and/or traditional church because charismata freaks you out.

 That’s OK, too.

-You may see a few flaws in their grasp of church history — as I occasionally do — or find their teaching style not your cup of tea.
+You may see an occasional flaw in their grasp of church history — as I occasionally do — or find their teaching style not your cup of tea.

 Even that’s OK.